mbaumer/us_hep_funding/docs/_states/NJ.md

 <a name="NJ-12"></a>
 [Back to top](#top)
 ## NJ-12 -- Rep. Bonnie Watson Coleman (D)
+### Committees
+Bonnie Watson Coleman is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $14,994,895.00 in SC HEP grants.